 Currently, the high demand fostered by improving economic conditions is keeping the premium in place.
 While organic food was once decidedly a niche product, about two thirds of American shoppers now buy organic products at least occasionally.
 The demand is evidently strong enough that in 2016 Costco determined that it was worthwhile to offer organic farmers loans and financing for land and equipment in exchange for the first pick of all produce grown on the farm.

 As organic food becomes more mainstream and the supply increases, however, the prices will likely start to decrease.
-The USDA notes that already three out of every four grocery stores carry some organic products.
+The USDA notes that already 56% of the organic food sold in the United States comes from traditional grocery stores, supercenters, and club stores.
 As evidenced by Costco’s move, stores are increasingly seeking out greater supplies to meet their demand.
 If organic truly becomes commonplace, the premium may become a thing of the past.